There are many beautiful places to visit in Colombia.

 Many of these beaches are only accessible via hikes through the dense jungles of Tayrona, which makes them even more satisfying.
 Along the way, you might run into the indigenous tribe that lives inside Tayrona National Park.
 Worry not, they are friendly, and you might even see tribe members selling coconuts at times.

 Tayrona National Park is at about 30 minuted drive (34 kilometers, or 21 miles) from Santa Marta.
 As an effort to keep a good relationship between the government and the indigenous tribe, Tayrona National Park is closed around February every year.
 Make sure you check with the official site before planning your trip!

 *Contributed by Isabella Biava, Boundless Roads

 If you are planning a trip to Colombia, and you are an outdoorsy and nature lover, you must include a 4-day trek to La Ciudad Perdida, one of the best places to visit in Colombia.
 Also known as the Lost City, this is an archeological site built by the Tyrona civilization 600 years before Machu Picchu but brought to light from the thick jungle only a few decades ago.

 The only way to get to La Ciudad Perdida is on a 4-day hike, which is suitable for anyone with a decent physical condition who is willing to walk for about 6 to 7 hours per day.
-The elevation gain is never more than 600 meters and the altitude is around 1200 meters.
+The elevation gain is never more than 600 meters (less than 2000 feet) and the altitude is around 1200 meters (3937 feet).

 You will need to carry your own backpack, while the food is carried by donkeys and water comes from the rivers.
 Make sure you pack light, though.
 You can leave your main bags in your hostel or hotel in Santa Marta.